torkildr/MemoryDumper/README.md

 **This utility** is licensed under the **MIT license**, see LICENSE.txt for more information.

 The **7za.exe** utility is licensed under **GNU LGPL** (see zip\license.txt for more information).

+The memory dump icon is from the [*Nuvola* icon set](http://www.icon-king.com/projects/nuvola/) by Davic Vignoni, and is licensed under GNU LGPL 2.1